tulsawebdevs/django-multi-gtfs/docs/usage.rst

 in filtering objects by feed.
 At other times, it is easier to start at the feed and follow relations.

-There isn't separate documentation yet.
+See the next section, `Implementation of GTFS`_, for details on how the GTFS specification is implemented in Django models.
 Load the app in your Django project, play with the admin, and read the source code to learn more.

 Sample Project
 ++++++++++++++
 The ``examples/explore`` sample project demonstrates a simple read-only website for viewing one or more GTFS feeds.
 It include OpenLayers_ maps for viewing the routes, trips, and shapes.
-You an use it as is, or as a starting place for your own projects.
-See the project README for more information.
+You can use it as is, or as a starting place for your own projects.
+See the project README (``examples/explore/README.md``) for more information.

 .. _OpenLayers: http://openlayers.org
+.. _`Implementation of GTFS`: gtfs.html